Logo Icon of River’s Bend Family Dental

 Dentures

-Doctor Wimmergren will also talk to you about customizing your dentures.
-This includes the size, shape and color of the teeth.
-How bright would you like to have your teeth from Hollywood white to natural.
-The choice will be discussed between you and the doctor.
-It’s always helpful if you have a picture of yourself with your ideal smile when you were younger too if available.
+Doctor Wimmergren will also discuss customizing your dentures, including the size, shape, and color of the teeth.
+How bright would you like your teeth to be, from Hollywood white to natural?
+If possible, it’s always helpful if you have a picture of yourself with your ideal smile when you were younger.

-After all this information and impression is collected, it will be sent to a local lab.
-The artistry is breathed into the teeth by your lab to make them as life-like as possible.
+After all this information and impressions are collected, they will be sent to a local lab.
+Your lab breathes artistry into the teeth to make them as lifelike as possible.
 Once the lab has completed the design and construction of your denture, it is time to set up a trial fitting.
-With your final approval and the fit feeling great, the teeth are set in place and the process complete.
+With your final approval and the fit feeling great, the teeth are set in place, and the process is complete.

-When missing only a few teeth, the partial denture will be a better choice unlike the full denture which needs ALL the teeth to be missing.
-Removable partial dentures consist of replacement teeth that are attached to an acrylic base.
+When missing only a few teeth, a partial denture is a better choice, unlike a full denture, which requires ALL the teeth to be missing.
+Removable partial dentures consist of replacement teeth attached to an acrylic base.
 The partial denture is color and shaded to match natural teeth and gums.
-One of the positives to using a partial denture is there are clasps designed to attach to your natural teeth.
+One of the positives to using a partial denture is that there are clasps designed to attach to your natural teeth.
 This secures the partial denture in place so you don’t feel any movement.

-It will likely feel odd at first putting in and taking out your first set of removable dentures.
-But over time as you practice more with them, it becomes more natural.
-During this transition period, never force your partial denture into place, especially by biting them into place.
-This can lead to breaking or bending of the clasps.
-Also another pro tip, is never wear your dentures 24 hours a day.
+Putting in and taking out your first set of removable dentures will likely feel odd at first.
+But over time, as you practice more with them, it becomes more natural.
+During this transition period, never force your partial dentures into place, especially by biting them into place.
+This can lead to breaking or bending the clasps.
+Another pro tip is never wearing your dentures 24 hours a day.

-*If your partial dentures feel cumbersome or too bulky, you may consider best implants to have a more natural feeling dentition again.
+*If your partial dentures feel cumbersome or too bulky, you may want to consider implants for a more natural-feeling set of teeth.
 Learn more about implants here.

 Dentures